danilrudin/Consyzer/README.md

 Consyzer was created to ensure that such situations do not come as a surprise.

+### Supported Platforms

+At this time, Consyzer supports checking the presence of native libraries on the following platforms:

+- Windows

 ## How it works

 1. Consyzer selects files for analysis based on the specified directory and search patterns;